chrisagarcia/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression of Prototype MPG

-The variable that are shown to play a non-random role in linear regression are:
+The variables shown to play a non-random role in linear regression are:
     the intercept
     vehicle_length
     ground_clearance